papinet/papiNet-API/2.0.0/purchase-order.md

   }'
 ```

-but, this time, the _seller_ immediately rejects the quantity change and the _customer_ gets the details of the previously confirmed _purchase order_ without the quantity change:
+but, this time, the _supplier_ immediately rejects the quantity change and the _customer_ gets the details of the previously confirmed _purchase order_ without the quantity change:

 ```json
 {